The Vermont Statutes Online

 (g) The Town Manager shall be the general purchasing agent of the Town and purchase all supplies for every department thereof.

-(h) The Town Manager shall be responsible for the system of accounts except where otherwise delegated under this chapter.
+(h) The Town Manager shall be responsible for the system of accounts except where otherwise delegated under this charter.

-(i) The Town Manager shall perform any other duties assigned by State law not in conflict with this chapter.
+(i) The Town Manager shall perform any other duties assigned by State law not in conflict with this charter.

-(j) The Town Manager shall be responsible for the operation of all departments of the Town, not otherwise provided for in this chapter.
+(j) The Town Manager shall be responsible for the operation of all departments of the Town not otherwise provided for in this charter.

-(k) The Town Manager shall have authority to appoint, fix the salary of, suspend, and remove all employees of the Town, subject to the provisions of this chapter.
-The Town Manager shall obtain the advice and consent of a majority of the Selectboard before appointing or fixing the salary of the head of any department.
+(k) The Town Manager shall have authority to appoint, fix the salary of, suspend, and remove all employees of the Town, including the Town Clerk and Treasurer, subject to the provisions of this charter.
+The Town Manager shall obtain the advice and consent of a majority of the Selectboard before appointing or fixing the salary of the head of any department, including the Town Clerk and Treasurer.

 (m) The Town Manager shall be responsible for the enforcement of all Town laws and ordinances.